Earlier when we built a simple web page in Elm, we first created a file with

 elm-reactor doesn’t support loading external CSS frameworks such as Bootstrap.
 It has other limitations too.
 For example, it lacks live reloading - a technique that reloads a page automatically when the underlying code changes - thus requiring us to refresh the page manually every time we make a small change to our code to see the result.
 Because of these limitations,

 elm-reactor might not provide the best development experience especially when building complex applications that demand a robust build process.
-Fortunately, there are multiple build tools out there that are much more powerful than
+Fortunately, there are multiple tools out there that are much more powerful than

 elm-reactor is still great for prototyping simple applications and we will be using it throughout this book.